naturalis/RiseAndFall/tree_inference/results/mammals/mammals_phylogeny/README.md

 This folder structure contains the results of the full mammalian phylogeny performed by [@dimbots](http://github.com/dimbots) using the [SUPERSMART](http://github.com/naturalis/supersmart) pipeline.
-Here now follows a brief explanation of the subfolders:
+Here now follows a brief explanation of the files and the subfolders:

 File description: